Cycad: Fossil record

-The oldest probable cycad foliage is known from the latest Carboniferous / early Permian (around 300 million years ago) of South Korea and China, such as Crossozamia.
-Unambiguous fossils are known from the early / middle Permian onwards.
+The oldest probable cycad foliage is known from the latest Carboniferous to early Permian (around 300 million years ago) of South Korea and China, such as Crossozamia.
+Unambiguous fossils are known from the early to middle Permian onwards.
 Cycads were uncommon during the Permian.
 The two living cycad families diverged from each other at some time between the Carboniferous and the Jurassic.
 Cycads are thought to have reached their apex of diversity during the Mesozoic.
 Although the Mesozoic is sometimes called "The Age of Cycads", some other groups of distantly related extinct seed plants with similar foliage, such as Bennettitales and Nilssoniales, were considerably more abundant than cycads during the Mesozoic: the "true" cycads were only minor components of Mesozoic vegetation.
 The oldest records of the modern genus Cycas are from the Paleogene of east Asia.
 Fossils assignable to Zamiaceae are known from the Cretaceous, with fossils assignable to living genera of the family from the Cenozoic.